ys928/stab/readme_en.md

 [server]
 web_port = 80 # Set web port
 port_range = "2000-3000" # Set the range of ports allowed to use
+duration = 15            # Set the maximum retention time of each tcp proxy data link (non-control link) on the server, in seconds.
+If it is not filled in, the default time will be 15 seconds.
+If it exceeds this time, it will be automatically removed and disconnected.
 ```

 Apply this configuration file: